CEXT-Dan/PyRx/README.txt

 Python (cPython)

+bindings for AutoCAD® ObjectARX® 2021-2024 bindings for ZwCAD® ZRX® 2024 bindings for GstarCAD® GRX® 2024

+bindings for AutoCAD® ActiveX  2021-2024
+** ActiveX bindings for ZwCAD and GstarCAD are on the TODO list

-bindings for AutoCAD® ObjectARX® 2021-2024 bindings for AutoCAD® ActiveX  2021-2024 uses wxPython for the GUI, Dialogs and CAdUiPalette wrapper
+uses wxPython for the GUI, Dialogs and CAdUiPalette wrapper

 Embeds Python (3.10.10) and wxPython(4.2.0) into a loadable ARX module